ICHEC/qpcc/lecture-01/demystifying-qc.md

 Now, to implement a quantum processor, different particles are being explored to present the state of data and the methods used to control the particles also vary – this is what we observe from different technology developers pursuing superconducting, trapped ion, neutral atom, silicon dots, diamond-based or topological qubit technologies.​

 Which approach is the most efficient, accurate and promising one?
 That is yet to be determined.
-Presently, all of these are being pursued by different players with an aim to improve the accuracy of these systems, their reliability because at such a small scale, quantum systems are easily affected by noise from their environment, the ability to control the individual particles is so fragile that the quantum states do not last too long – thus, they become erroneous or incorrect very soon, and hence you can do only very short computations.​
+Presently, all of these are being pursued by different players with an aim to improve the accuracy and reliability of these systems, since, at such a small scale, quantum systems are easily affected by noise from their environment.
+Control over the individual particles is so fragile that the quantum states do not last too long – thus, they become erroneous or incorrect very soon, and hence you can do only very short computations.​

 Thus, most of the efforts are currently to pursue these different approaches for realising and manufacturing quantum processors, and explore which ones can become mature and reliable enough like current classical processors.​